jamesrharwood/thesis/data/barriers.md

 ---

 id: need-concise-writing
-title: Researchers may need to keep writing concise
+title: Researchers may struggle to keep writing concise
 driver_id: opportunity
 ---

 <!-- # ASK: Should I use bold to show the separate parts of a recommendation? -->
 Following a guideline can result in lengthy, bloated reports which are unpleasant to read and breach journals' word limits.
-Researchers may not know how to keep writing fluid and concise** or where they can report an item (e.g., what section, in the text or in a table or figure, in the manuscript or in supplementary material).
+Researchers may not know how to keep writing fluid and concise or where they can report an item (e.g., what section, in the text or in a table or figure, in the manuscript or in supplementary material).

 ---

 id: need-tools
-title: Researchers may need tools for the job at hand
+title: Researchers may not have tools for the job at hand
 driver_id: opportunity
 ---